-By tall boots, I'm mostly referring to those that are about knee high, but most of the following tips will apply to styles that fall between a few inches below your knees to a few inches above your knees (also known as over-the-knee, otk, or thigh high boots).
+By tall boots, I'm mostly referring to those that are about knee high, but many of the following tips will apply to styles that fall between a few inches below your knees to a few inches above your knees (also known as over-the-knee, otk, or thigh high boots).

-It's also worth noting that, while many different boot styles will work with the outfits I've listed below, simple, classic styles are far more flexible.
+It's also worth noting that, while many different boot styles will work with the outfits I've listed below, simple, classic styles are, by far, the most flexible style.
 Those western-flavored Frye's may rock with those skinny jeans you just picked up, but a simple black knee-high boot will work with those jeans, as well as just about everything else in your closet.

-Here are a few of my favorite things to wear with tall boots.
+Here are a few of my favorite things to wear with simple, taller boot styles.

-For added warmth, and because my legs are crazy pale, I prefer to wear fun tights, stockings with a bit of sheen, or opaque hose with this combination.
-But if you've got the legs for it, and aren't afraid of getting cold, there's no reason you can't go the bare leg route.
+For added warmth, and because my legs are a crazy shade of pale, I prefer to use fun tights; stockings with a bit of sheen; or opaque hose in this combination.
+But if you've got the legs for it and aren't afraid of getting cold, there's no reason you can't go the bare leg route.

-The absolute best footwear for below the knee gauchos is a pair of tall boots -- but beware of wearing this style of wide cropped pants with boots that are too casual or trendy.
+But, you'll definitely want to avoid wearing this style of pants with boots that are too casual or trendy.
 Skip the fluff and heavy hardware, and opt instead for a simple heeled dress boot, or a flat boot that has a bit of polish to it, lest the whole outfit becomes too sloppy.

 I'm not talking about frilly, puffy, party dresses, nor am I referring to formal wear -- although I have seen the latter combination rocked a couple of times.
-The dresses I'm talking about are your standard, everyday sort of dresses: wraps, sweater dresses, shifts, minis, tunics, a-lines and empire dresses.
+The dresses I'm talking about are your standard, everyday sort of dresses: wrap dresses, sweater dresses, shifts, minis, a-lines and empire dresses.

 Outfits to Avoid with Tall Boots

-Not that they're flattering anyway, but tucking these styles into tall boots creates the dreaded "ballooning" effect that will destroy most women's self esteem.
-If you're blessed with a long, lean body, feel free to tuck in those cargo pants to your heart's content, otherwise, steer wide and clear of this combination.
+Not that they're flattering anyway, but tucking these styles into tall boots creates the dreaded "ballooning" effect that could destroy the self-esteem of nearly any woman.
+If you're blessed with a long, lean body, feel free to tuck in those loose cargo pants to your heart's content, otherwise, steer wide and clear of this combination.

-I know, we've all seen celebrities doing it, but I guess wearing shorts with tall boots is just one of the many perks of being a star.
+I know, we've all seen celebrities doing it, but wearing shorts with tall boots should really just be considered as one of the many perks of being a star.
 For the rest of us though, this look usually isn't a good one.